Jean Seberg: Personal life

-During her marriage to Gary, Seberg lived in Paris, Greece, Southern France and Majorca.
+During her marriage to Gary, Seberg lived in Paris, Greece, Southern France and Mallorca.
 She filed for divorce in September 1968, and the divorce was finalized on July 1, 1970.
 As of 2009, their son resides in Spain, where he runs a bookstore and oversees his father's literary and real-estate holdings.

 Seberg reportedly had affairs with co-stars Warren Beatty (Lilith), Clint Eastwood (Paint Your Wagon) and Fabio Testi (Gang War in Naples), as well as filmmaker Ricardo Franco.
 Novelist Carlos Fuentes also claimed to have had an affair with her.

 While filming Macho Callahan in Durango, Mexico, in the winter of 1969–70, Seberg became romantically involved with a student revolutionary named Carlos Ornelas Navarra.
 She gave birth to their daughter, Nina Hart Gary, by Caesarean section on August 23, 1970.
 The baby died two days later on August 25, 1970.
 Ex-husband Gary assumed responsibility for the pregnancy, but Seberg acknowledged that Navarra was the father.
 Nina is buried at Riverside Cemetery in Marshalltown.

 On March 12, 1972, Seberg married director Dennis Berry.
 The couple separated in May 1976, but never divorced.
 Seberg subsequently dated aspiring French filmmaker Jean-Claude Messager, who later spoke to CBS's Mike Wallace for a 1981 profile of the actress.

 In 1979, while still legally married to her estranged husband Berry, Seberg went through "a form of marriage" to a 29-year-old Algerian named Ahmed Hasni.
 Hasni persuaded her to sell her second apartment on the Rue du Bac, and he kept the proceeds (reportedly 11 million francs in cash), announcing that he would use the money to open a Barcelona restaurant.
 The couple departed for Spain, but she was soon back in Paris alone, and went into hiding from Hasni, who she claimed had grievously abused her.